djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 *Interpretation of the Output:*

-- **Password Prompt**: Indicates that authentication is required.
+- The **Password Prompt** signifies that user authentication is necessary before proceeding with the backup operation, ensuring secure access to the database or system.
-- **Progress Indicator**: Shows the backup progress in kilobytes and tablespaces.
+- The **Progress Indicator** provides real-time updates on the backup process, displaying details such as the amount of data transferred (in kilobytes) and the specific tablespaces being backed up.
-- **Completion Message**: Confirms that the base backup has been successfully completed.
+- The **Completion Message** serves as a confirmation that the base backup operation has finished successfully, indicating that all required data has been captured.

 ### Snapshot-Based Backups